homeproductsarticlesmy accountview carthelpcontactlinksloginAFFILIATESPRACTITIONERS

 Use a thermometer so you know that the water temperature is between 96 and 103 degrees Fahrenheit.
 If the water is too cold, you are more likely cramp.
 If the water is too hot, you could burn the tissues of the colon.

-Add sea salt to your enema water to assist the body to maintain healthy electrolyte levels.
+Add Celtic Sea Salt to your enema water to assist the body to maintain healthy electrolyte levels.
 Use 1 teaspoon of Celtic Sea Salt per quart of water.
 To assure adequate levels of electrolytes in your body, have a hair tissue mineral analysis (HTMA) done seasonally.

 Add essential oils to the your enema water.
 Using essential oils in your enema water will improve your colon cleansing experience; ample scientific evidence exists that the colon is a more effective delivery system for therapeutic agents than the mouth.